 The yoga teacher at Life Time was excellent at keeping the spirit high without being annoying (that’s a rare trait among fitness instructors:)), and she kept a pace and a level of difficulty that seemed to fit most of the people who had shown up to get sweaty that day.
 I think we were around 50 people in the class, which were a lot more than the yoga classes I have previously attended, but everything went smoothly (though I think I used someone else’s towel to wipe my face with at some point).

 Advertisement – Hungry Bird Eats: After working out, I usually drink a smoothie, but I also tend to crave something savory and crunchy, such as the Nordic Crisps from Tina’s brand Hungry Bird Eats.
-It is a great snack that I cannot recommend enough, and if you are in the US, you should check out her site and order a bag (or send her an email and ask about the nearest store, which sells Hungry Bird Eats.
+It is a great snack that I cannot recommend enough, and if you are in the US, you can order her Nordic crisps in my shop.